OptimisticLock/GeometryD/README.md

 1. All arcs are 90 degrees and start and end at 90 * n degrees angles.

 ### Latest SVG renderer snapshot

-This will change as I work on the project.
-Stay tuned.
+This is the latest snapshot of the  renderer [svg/render.html](svg/render.html).
+![Snapshot](svg/snapshot.png)

 Currently, working on item #4 of the challenge.
-Red chords are lines, approximating the arcs.
-At this point, they do so with arbitrary precision.
+Red chords approximate the arcs.
+At this point, with arbitrary precision.
-![Snapshot](svg/snapshot.png)